 Few attorneys are experienced in the nuances of TBI injuries.
 Litigating TBI cases requires an extensive understanding of the science behind these types of injuries and the long-term effects of living with one.
 Marsalisi Law offers TBI victims in St. Petersburg their best chance at obtaining favorable results in their personal injury claims.

 At Marsalisi Law, we believe that the key to a successful case starts with a strong foundation—which means employing the right lawyer.
-As your personal injury attorney, Frank P. Marsalisi understands your needs and will give you the personal attention and focus you deserve, making your case his top priority.
+As your personal injury attorney in St. Petersburg, FL, Frank P. Marsalisi understands your needs and will give you the personal attention and focus you deserve, making your case his top priority.
 Frank works hard, devoting hours of time and effort to litigate TBI claims each year effectively.
 Inquire about your TBI case today by calling (727) 800-5052 or completing an online contact form for a free initial consultation.

 Marsalisi Law Is Where Law Gets Personal!